Impacted by Unexpected Federal Funding Changes?

 FOCUS AREAS

-Grants are made to address common barriers and unlock high-value federal funds.
-Funding requests fall into one or more of the Fund’s four Focus Areas, which were identified by organizations and jurisdictions during the planning of this program:
+Many nonprofits and small communities miss out on funding opportunities to advance important projects.
+FRLF funding requests should fall into one or more of the Fund’s four Focus Areas, which were identified as frequent barriers to federal funding by organizations and jurisdictions during the planning of this program:

 Pre Development & Financial Leverage